rezichik/Trading-Bot/README.md

 Advanced Crypto Trading Bot

 Overview:
- This Python application implements a trading bot with an advanced trading strategy based on moving average crossover.
+ This Python application implements a trading bot with an advanced trading strategy based on moving average crossover.<br />
-The bot calculates short-term and long-term moving averages of cryptocurrency prices to make buy, sell, or hold decisions.
+The bot calculates short-term and long-term moving averages of cryptocurrency prices to make buy, sell, or hold decisions.<br />

 Run the main.py file using Python to demonstrate the bot's functionality.

 Functionality:

-TradingBot class:
+TradingBot class:<br />
 The TradingBot class manages the bot's status, historical price data, and trade decisions based on different strategies.

-Attributes:
+Attributes:<br />
-name: Name of the trading bot.
+name: Name of the trading bot.<br />
-active: Boolean indicating if the bot is active or not.
+active: Boolean indicating if the bot is active or not.<br />
-strategy: Placeholder for the bot's trading strategy.
+strategy: Placeholder for the bot's trading strategy.<br />
 prices: List to store historical prices of the cryptocurrency.

 Methods: